maiko254/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4-print_most_numbers.c - Function that prints 0-9 except 2 and 4.

 5-more_numbers.c - Function that prints 10 times the numbers, from 0 to 14.

+6-print_line.c - Function that draws a straight line in the terminal.